 Professional Safety is a journal published to inform the professional OSH community about developments in the research, technology and management of incident prevention, industry best practices, and safety management systems, techniques and trends.
 All feature content undergoes author anonymous peer review by the ERB, which means the identities of the authors are concealed from the reviewers.
 The journal’s mission is to advance the professional discourse, promote the advancement and development of OSH professionals, and disseminate the body of knowledge of the OSH profession.

 Judgments made or opinions expressed in the journal’s feature articles, news sections, letters to the editor, meeting reports and other content do not necessarily reflect the views of ASSP, nor should they be considered an expression of official policy or endorsement by ASSP.
 They are published for the purpose of sharing views with, and encouraging dialogue and independent thought among, readers on areas of vital concern to the OSH profession.
 Official positions, opinions or statements are labeled as such.

 Editorial staff establishes deadlines and conducts daily operations to ensure timely publication and delivery to the readership.
 Editorial staff also secures and maintains all copyrights for the journal and operation of Professional Safety and protection of its contents.

 II.
 Manuscript Submissions

 A. Article Categories

-2. Professional article.
-An article written and submitted for publication that does not meet the criteria for a student article.
+1. Professional article.
+An article written and submitted for publication by a professional(s) or practitioner(s) in OSH or related field.